 Places to visit in Bhopal, Madhya Pradesh

-Bhopal also called the city of lakes, is actually clustered around two huge lakes called the upper and lower lakes.
-The upper lake is huge and as you move around the periphery of this lake, you can see the Bhopal skyline on the other edge of the lake.
-There are not too many things to be seen in Bhopal.
+It is also called the city of lakes, is actually clustered around two huge lakes called the upper and lower lakes.
+The upper lake is huge and as you move around the periphery of this lake, you can see the city skyline on the other edge of the lake.
+There are not too many things to be seen in the city.
 But you can spend about half a day going around, admiring the old Masjids, Birla temple, and a few museums.

 State Archeological Museum, Bhopal

 Miniature Art Gallery

 There is a miniature art gallery with a huge collection, a paintings gallery, a huge restored painting pre-historic bagh painting.
 A collection of stamps, handwritten letters by eminent people of the region.
 Personal belongings of the local nawabs and kings, arms, and some more things.
 The staff is friendly and would willingly guide you through the maze.
 Though I wish there were guides or experts available to help you understand the nuances of the numerous artifacts on the premises.

 Rashtriya Manav Sangrahalaya

 Rashtriya Manav Sangrahalaya is a good attempt to depict the rural and tribals life of various parts of India in one place.
 But being in the open the place is difficult to go around, especially during the day.
-I think they need to add much more things to the place to make it truly a must visit place in Bhopal.
+I think they need to add much more things to the place to make it truly a must-visit place in the city.
 Which it has the potential to become.
-They can add the cultural activities, live food stall with local food.
+They can add cultural activities, live food stall with local food.
 Sell local stuff like clothes and toys there.
 Basically one should be able to do there, what the locals do.

 For example, a village must have some animals, and if the visitors want they should be able to tend to them.
-Be able to participate in the village like activities.
+Be able to participate in village-like activities.
 Maybe I am thinking aloud.
 But then merely putting up various types of huts is not that interesting for someone to make a special visit.